 You can also become dehydrated simply by not drinking enough fluids and electrolytes.
 In fact, you may be surprised how common dehydration actually is.
 Studies have shown that up to 75% of Americans are chronically dehydrated.

 Our bodies need more than just plain drinking water.
 We need electrolytes — charged minerals including sodium and potassium — in order to function properly.
 These electrolytes play a key role in muscle function.
 They send signals between your brain and organs and maintain adequate blood volume.
 Without the proper balance of electrolytes, we may experience headaches, fatigue, and muscle pain.

 Understanding this vital connection between electrolytes and our bodies is key to providing proper first aid for dehydration.
 You can’t just give someone water when they’re suffering from dehydration.
-They need to replenish their electrolytes by using an electrolyte solution like DripDrop ORS to tackle the condition fast.
+They need to replenish their electrolytes by using an electrolyte solution.

 How To Tell If Someone Is Dehydrated

 Before you can offer someone first aid for dehydration, you need to be able to recognize the signs of the condition.
 For cases of mild dehydration to moderate dehydration, you can manage the condition at home.
 Most cases of severe dehydration will require medical attention, so you’ll need to assess the severity of the situation and manage the patient while working to get them to a hospital as soon as possible.